DavydEdivaldo/DavydEdivaldo/README.md

 - 👋 Hi, I’m @DavydEdivaldo
 - 👀 I’m interested in ...tecnologia
-- 🌱 I’m currently learning javascript/PHP
+- 🌱 I’m currently learning React JS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...davydedivaldo@gmail.com